Posted at: 12:29 PM on 26 September 2011 by Muhimbi

 At this moment in time we are aware of the following issues:

-- 64 bit only: At this moment the 32 bit version of Ghostscript (9.04) contains a bug that may interfere with PDF/A output.
+1. 64 bit only: The 32 bit version of Ghostscript 9.04 contains a bug that may interfere with PDF/A output.
 As a result you will need to install the 64 bit version.
 In other words you can only run the entire solution successfully on a 64 bit machine running a 64 bit Operating System.
-It is expected that this bug will be fixed in the ‘post 9.04 version’ expected at the beginning of 2012.
+This bug has been fixed in ‘post 9.04 versions’.

 We love working with our customers and we’ll do our very best to solve any problems you may experience, so please drop us a line if you have any questions or require assistance.